Little Green Men (novel): Objects of satire

 John O. Banion (whose initials spell the ever-suffering Biblical Job) is thought to be a caricature of political commentator George Will.
 Banion's best friend in the novel, Burton Galilee, is a thinly veiled version of Clinton advisor Vernon Jordan.
 Also lampooned was the aging senator Strom Thurmond, as a similar character, 92-year-old senator Raysor Mentallius, the chairman of the Senate Hindsight Committee.

 Several non-political figures are also satirized.
 One of the minor characters in the book, Karl Cuntmore, is an author of popular political thriller novels who presents himself as a defense expert.
 The character is suspected to be a swipe at the popular political thriller novels of author Tom Clancy, whom Buckley had criticized in the past.

 Others escape Buckley's satire altogether.
 Some famous television personalities, such as Tom Brokaw, Larry King and others, appear in the book as unmolested versions of themselves.

 Film adaptation

 In early 2006 plans to make a film version were announced, but a release date was not announced.

-Whit Stillman initially attached to direct the film, stated he was no longer on the project.
+Whit Stillman, who was initially attached to direct the film, stated he was no longer on the project.
 The book has been adapted into a screenplay by Sean Bates and Gregory Mackenzie.